 Our aim is promote self-esteem and a positive self-image in every pupil.
 Self-respect and respect for others is a priority.
-We treat boys and girls equally and offer the same opportunities to all pupils by offering a diverse curriculum, which addresses the needs and opinions of all.
+We offer a diverse curriculum, which addresses the needs and opinions of all.
 We aim to maintain an environment which is free from bullying, racism and other forms of discriminatory behaviour.
 We value your support in maintaining this ethos.